-Zavicefta is administered to adults by intravenous infusion over 2 hours in an appropriate infusion volume (see section 6.6).
-For paediatric patients, the infusion volume may be adjusted (see section 6.6).
+Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) is administered to adults by intravenous infusion over 2 hours in an appropriate infusion volume (see section 6.6 Special Precautions for Disposal and Other Handling).
+For pediatric patients, the infusion volume may be adjusted (see section 6.6 Special Precautions for Disposal and Other Handling).